How to Rock Opera Length Bridal Gloves

-Bridal gloves are back as the ultimate detail for those desiring a vintage or deco look for their wedding.
-Period movies & TV shows featuring vintage, deco & 40’s styles have had a major influence on bridal gown design & accessory styles this season.
+Bridal gloves and opera length gloves are back in style.
+Formal gloves are always the ultimate detail for anyone desiring vintage or deco style for their wedding or formal affair.
+Period movies & TV shows featuring vintage, deco & 40’s styles are a constant inspiration to bridal gowns, jewelry & accessory designs.

-Below find classic silk opera length gloves worn with a Gatsby inspired Art Deco gown designed by Sonthai Gi, owner and head designer of Bridal Gown Studio.
+Pictured below: classic silk opera-length gloves worn with a Gatsby-inspired Art Deco gown designed by Sonthai Gi, owner and head designer of Bridal Gown Studio.
 A large bauble worn over the gloves along with a statement bracelet elevates the glam factor to A+.

-Wrist-length, elbow length & opera-length gloves for weddings, proms or debutante balls in classic silk, or white kid leather are a wonderful tradition and lend an air of sophistication to your bridal style.
-However, you are certainly not limited to traditional gloves.
-Lace gloves, champagne or black gloves add an eliminate of surprise but do not stray too far from tradition.
-We love the look of black opera length gloves to complete a deco gown as shown below.
+Wrist-length, elbow-length & opera-length gloves for weddings, proms, or debutante balls are a wonderful tradition and lend an air of sophistication to your bridal style.
+Each of these types of formal gloves are available in classic silk, or white kid leather However, you are certainly not limited to traditional gloves.
+Lace gloves, champagne, or black gloves add an eliminate of surprise, but do not stray too far from tradition.
+We love the look of black opera-length gloves to complete a deco gown as shown below.

-With Winter weddings, Debutante Balls and Mardi Gras upon us, it’s the time of year that calls out for opera length gloves…and for us, many emails to Rachel Howard, inquiring on evening glove etiquette.
-Below please find your guide to to opera length glove etiquette:
+Winter weddings, Debutante Balls, and Mardi Gras, is the time of year that calls out for formal gloves.
+At Perfect Details this means many emails to Rachel Howard, inquiring on evening glove etiquette.
+Below, please find your guide to opera length glove etiquette:

-1. Traditionally, opera gloves should not be put on in public, but should be donned in the privacy of one’s home before going out.
+1. Opera gloves should not be put on in public.
+Formal gloves should be donned in the privacy of one’s home before going out.